DeanCording/node-red-contrib-statistics/README.md

 - size - returns the size of the data set
 - clear - clears the data set
+- dump - dumps the data set in an array

 For more detailed information about the functions see the [Simple Statistics API documentation](http://simplestatistics.org/docs/).